harryho/react-crm/README.md

 The goal of this starter project is to create reusable project for real-world business.
 To achieve this target, we need a solution which should include authentication process, restful API feature with token support and simple but elegant UI design.

-There are two another similar starter projects respectively built on the Vue.js and Angular.

-For the CRM starter project with Vue.js, please clone the repo Vue2Crm from [here](https://github.com/harryho/vue2crm.git).
-For the CRM starter project with Angular 4, please clone the repo Ng4Crm from [here](https://github.com/harryho/ng4crm.git).

 #### Features